COH-05 Postdoctoral Researcher – Building Scientist

 - Simplified building energy models

-- Experience with competitive research programs (including Horizon 2020 and MSCA)
+- Experience with competitive research programs (including Horizon and MSCA).

-It is strongly desirable that candidates are able to demonstrate an ability to develop bespoke models for programs outside their usual knowledge as may become necessary during the course of research projects.
+- It is strongly desirable that candidates are able to demonstrate an ability to learn or develop bespoke models for programs outside their usual knowledge as may become necessary during the course of research projects.

-Informal enquiries can be made in confidence to Carlos Ochoa at firstname.lastname@example.org
+Informal enquiries can be made in confidence to Dr. Carlos Ochoa at email@example.com

-Step 1 – Click here to download and complete the application form and indicate Job Reference COH-04.
+Step 1 – Click here to download and complete the application form and indicate Job Reference COH-05.